Schema: Data Validation

 // OK, returns {'required' => 'foo', 'optional' => null}

-If you do not want to output properties with only a default value, use skipDefaults():
+If you do not want properties with default value in the output, use skipDefaults()

 $schema = Expect::structure([